Scranton Truck Accident Lawyer

 Why You Need Legal Help Immediately After a Truck Crash

 The first 48 hours after a truck accident are critical for preserving evidence.
-Once hired, our Scranton legal team immediately sends spoliation letters to trucking companies, which legally requires them to preserve driver logs, maintenance records, and data from the truck’s electronic recording device – often called the “black box.”
+Once hired, our Scranton legal team sends spoliation letters to trucking companies.
+These letters ask them to keep certain records.
+They need to maintain driver logs and maintenance records.
+They also have to keep data from the truck’s electronic recording device, which is often called the “black box.”
 This information can prove driver fatigue, equipment failures, or regulatory violations that caused your crash.

-Most personal injury attorneys in Scranton don’t understand the complexities of commercial vehicle regulations or know what evidence to look for.
-Our 65 years of experience handling these cases means we know exactly how to investigate your accident and build the strongest possible case.
+Most personal injury attorneys in Scranton do not understand the rules for commercial vehicles.
+They also may not know what evidence to find.
+With 65 years of experience, we know how to investigate your accident.
+We will build the strongest case possible.

 Here’s how we protect your interests:

-- We calculate the true value of your case, including future medical costs and lost earning capacity that insurance adjusters often ignore.
+• We find the true value of your case.
+This includes future medical costs and lost earning potential that insurance adjusters often overlook.

 With 65 years of experience in these complex cases, we know how to get results when it matters most.